Chilu Lemba: Television, voice overs and radio

 His voice has been heard on many television and radio spots across Africa, notably on the Coca Cola Popstars television series, where he was the voice narrator for three seasons.
 His voice has also featured on inserts in FIFA's live broadcast of the 2010 FIFA World Cup round robin draw seen across the world in 2008, as well as the animated introductory video chronicling the rise of Zakumi– the 2010 FIFA World Cup South Africa mascot.
 Lemba's voice can be heard at a number of widely broadcast events including The Kora All Africa Music Awards and the Confederation of African Footballs' (CAF) 2013 Orange Africa Cup of Nations opening ceremony held in South Africa.

-Along side Sandy Ngema in Season 4, and Claire Mawisa in seasons 5 and 6, he co-anchored the lifestyle magazine television show Africa Within which was broadcast on SABC Africa and SABC 2.
+Alongside Sandy Ngema in Season 4, and Claire Mawisa in seasons 5 and 6, he co-anchored the lifestyle magazine television show Africa Within which was broadcast on SABC Africa and SABC 2.

 In 2005 he became the Co-Founded Ten 27 Communications with his wife.